 - 4.5 The PRA expects firms to determine the change in the MA asset portfolio value over one year.
-This is intended to capture only those assets that were already in the MA portfolio prestress and not any assets subsequently injected in order to rebalance the portfolio post-stress. - 4.6 Any firm that does not explicitly model a change in the value of the assets is unlikely to be able to demonstrate that it can continue to meet the MA requirements in stress, and in particular to determine whether the value of assets in the MA portfolio covers the best estimate value of the MA liabilities. - 4.7 The methodology used to calculate the asset values under stress should also determine the credit quality (ie credit rating) of each asset under the modelled stresses.
-This is a key input into the MA in stress calculation. - 4.8 Many of the considerations in modelling asset-side credit risk are common to the modelling of the FS.
+This is intended to capture only those assets that were already in the MA portfolio prestress and not any assets subsequently injected in order to rebalance the portfolio post-stress. - 4.6 Any firm that does not explicitly model a change in the value of the assets is unlikely to be able to demonstrate that it can continue to meet the MA requirements in stress, and in particular to determine whether the value of assets in the MA portfolio covers the best estimate value of the MA liabilities. - 4.7 The methodology used to calculate the asset values under stress should also determine the credit quality (eg credit rating) of a firm's assets under the modelled stresses at a suitable level of granularity.
+This is a key input into the MA in stress calculation. - 4.8 Many of the considerations in modelling asset-side credit risk are common to the modelling of the stressed FS.
 The remaining paragraphs in this chapter refer only to the FS.
 However, the PRA encourages firms to consider their wider applicability.